The current board of directors (as of November 2025)

 An EV owner since 2014, Marc enjoys the drivability of electric vehicles and their positive economic impact they have on households and the community.

-Volker Beckmann – Member-at-large – Northern Region
+Vacant – Member-at-large – Northern Region

-Curtis Wiebe – Member-at-large – Eastern Region
+Curt Wiebe – Member-at-large – Eastern Region

 Robert Elms – Past-President